Special offer

 You can use the following tips as guidelines for conducting an effective employee performance review:

-Employers must use objective methods of evaluating their employees, rather than providing subjective or personal opinions.
-If the evaluation feels personal, it can make employees feel defensive and create tension.
-Avoid emotional language and use objective data as often as possible, focused on the results the employee creates for the business.
+Employers use objective methods of evaluating their employees, rather than providing subjective or personal opinions.
+You may avoid emotional language and use objective data focused on the results the employee creates for the business.
 Reviewers can use their observations to identify behaviours that affect or contribute to the workplace.

 Use these employee performance review samples to help you carry out reviews.